The Basic Etiquette of Transferring a Business Call

 Wait for an Answer

 Don't blindly transfer the call as soon as you hear the other phone ring.
 Wait for the other person to answer and explain why the call is being transferred.
-This step gives the next employee a chance to prepare for the call and prevents the caller having to explain their situation or problem all over again.
+This step gives the next employee a chance to prepare for the call and prevents the caller from having to explain their situation or problem all over again.

 Make an Introduction